Global Education Office

 To enhance Mason's global presence and increase accessibility to its academic programs, the university offers opportunities in Songdo, South Korea on the Incheon Global Campus.

-George Mason University Korea (Mason Korea), which opened in March 2014, offers bachelor degree programs in economics, global affairs, conflict analysis & resolution, management, finance and accounting.
-Additional programs are being planned for the future.
+George Mason University Korea (Mason Korea), which opened in March 2014, offers bachelor degree programs in economics, global affairs, computer game design, conflict analysis & resolution, management, finance and accounting.
+At the graduate level, Mason Korea offers the Masters of Education in Curriculum and Instruction specialization in IB/ESOL.
 Academic program requirements and standards are identical with those on the US campuses.
 Students based Mason Korea travel to the Fairfax campus for their 6th and 7th semesters.
 Opportunities for US-based students to study at Mason Korea are in place.

 Office of International Programs and Services